igor84/dngin/docs/journal.md

 it is in beta and they are in progress.
 I managed to find why 32 bit builds were crashing on DerelictGL3.reload call.
 It turned out `extern(C)` on getProcAddress should have been `extern(Windows)`.
 I reported it on github.
 I also added some error handling.

+### 5. OpenGL
+Following a great tutorial at https://learnopengl.com I implemented OpenGL code for drawing a rectangle.